dipy/dipy/doc/index.rst

         :link: recipes
         :link-type: ref

         How do I do X in DIPY?
-This dedicated section will provide you quick and direct answer.
+This dedicated section will provide you with a quick and direct answer.

     .. grid-item-card:: :octicon:`zap` Workflows
         :link: interfaces/index
         :link-type: any

-        Not comfortable with coding? we have command line interfaces for you.
+        Not comfortable with coding?
+We have command line interfaces for you.
         An easy way to use DIPY_ via a terminal.

     .. grid-item-card:: :octicon:`rocket` Theory